 Fit chart to width displays the color patches as large as possible to the size of the window.
 Display the entire chart by clicking the check box.

 Graph: Shows a graphical representation of the error distribution as percentiles.

 Statistics: Shows statistics like Average, Maximum, Sigma, Median, and Coefficient of Variation of the 10 worst patches and the error distribution in 10% percentiles.

 - Apply a correction to the measurement data.

-- Select the data in Data Set window.
+- Select the data in the Data Set window.

-- Click on the Compare button on the bottom of the window.
+- Click on the Compare button at the bottom of the window.

 - Select the Compare mode from the drop-down menu (Delta-Auto, DeltaE-76, DeltaE-2000, Delta-L, Delta-C and Delta-H).

 - Use Mark from and Mark to sliders to highlight patches within the DeltaE deviations selected.
 Highlighted patches are marked in red and the one patch with the maximum DeltaE is highlighted in cyan.